Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

+## 7/5/23
+MP: A
+Started warming up the laser at 0823.

+Alec here: I just came back in to do my test.
+I don't know who completed the rest of the setup today but I am noticing the nitrogen tank is _critically_ low (~300psi).

 ## 7/4/23
 MP: O
 Started laser at 11:45.
 Realzed that trial 17's PhiM was really PhiP, which the updated fit agrees with! (had wrong minus sign in HWP matrix). @ 12:52, starting data.
 Trial 19: running PhiP and PsiP, since flipping the B_HWP by 45 will give us PsiM and PhiM: